-Give your kiddo high fives for making it to the potty on time.
+Give your child a high fives for making it to the potty on time.

 Sing a cute song like Mr. Sun while you wash hands together.
-I promise that those little moments of running to a bathroom together, seeing all the different bathrooms out there in the world (through a child's eyes), and waiting behind your car while your small human takes a tinkle in the travel potty.... these memories will be just as awesome and funny and sweet in your mind as the Instagram-worthy moments from your trip.
+I promise that those little moments of running to a bathroom together, seeing all the different bathrooms out there in the world (through a child's eyes), and waiting behind your car while your small human takes a tinkle in the folding potty seat.... these memories will be just as awesome and funny and sweet in your mind as the Instagram-worthy moments from your trip.

 Illustrations: Citrus and Mint